magenta-aps/datafordeler/.gitlab/merge_request_templates/Standard change.md

 - [ ] The code is understandable, well-structured and sufficiently documented
 - [ ] I would be able to deploy this feature and verify that it's working without further input from the author
+- [ ] I have run relevant unit-tests and made sure they succeeded
 - [ ] I have checked out the code and tested locally, tested the feature on the testing server or thorougly vetted the code

 If this MR contains database changes, please do a dry run of a potential deployment in your local environment.